Ocean cruising around the UK & Ireland

-The United Kingdom and Ireland offer something for every type of traveller.
+UK cruises enjoyed a renaissance in summer 2020 thanks to Covid-enforced travel restrictions and, for many, discovering the joy of cruising their homeland was a welcome revelation.
+Indeed, the United Kingdom and Ireland offer something for every type of cruise passenger.
 The UK, an island nation in northwestern Europe, is made up of England, Scotland, Wales and Northern Ireland.
 Ireland, an island in the North Atlantic, is separated from Great Britain to its east by the North Channel, the Irish Sea, and St George's Channel.
 It is the second-largest island of the British Isles and the third-largest in Europe.

 Republic of Ireland

-The great metropolis of Edinburgh offers its spectacular castle, historic Royal Mile, countless drinking dens, handsome 18th-century architecture, world-class museums and even its own resident ship (The Royal Yacht Britannia).
+The great metropolis of Edinburgh offers its spectacular castle, historic Royal Mile, countless drinking dens, handsome 18th-century architecture, world-class museums and even its own resident cruise ship (The Royal Yacht Britannia).
 It also boasts four Michelin-starred restaurants championing Scottish fare, as well as a thriving bar scene.

 Glasgow (Greenock), Scotland